nodesense/cts-aws-spark-april-2021/apache-kafka-partitions.md

 Every parition has its offset starting from 0.. whenever new message is written into partition, offset value increment..

-We can read messages from specific offset from the specific partitions...
+We can read messages starting from specific offset from the specific partitions...

 read the messages from offset 2 onwards
 ```